Image: Daniel Moe, Tattooed Makau, Glass, Hawaiʻi Island

 Registration

-Registration opens August 1 at 9am and closes August 31 at midnight.
+Registration is now closed.
 Registration of artworks will only be accepted online.
 Mail-in registrations and walk in entries are ineligible.
 If you would like help entering your work, please contact the exhibition chair at ASEchair@hawaiicraftsmen.org or your island chair.
 New or altered entries will not be accepted after the registration closing deadline.

 Intake And Jurying